urbit/urbit.org-reloaded/content/docs/userspace/gall-guide/7-sur-and-marks.md

 Aside from their use by Clay for storing files in the filesystem, they're also used extensively for exchanging data with the outside world, and for exchanging data between Gall agents.
-When data comes in from a remote ship, destined for a particular Gall agent, it will be validated by the mark file in `/mar` that corresponds to its `mark` before being delivered to the agent.
-If the remote data has no corresponding mark in `/mar` or it fails validation, it will crash before it touches the agent.
+When data comes in from a remote ship, destined for a particular Gall agent, it will be validated by the file in `/mar` that corresponds to its mark before being delivered to the agent.
+If the remote data has no corresponding mark file in `/mar` or it fails validation, it will crash before it touches the agent.

 A mark file is a door with exactly three arms.
 The door's sample is the data type the